HMNZS Ngapona Association Inc

 If you know any ex Ngapona people who are not members please encourage them to join.
 (Membership form attached.)

-It is with pleasure that I present my sixth Annual Report for the HMNZS Ngapona Assn.
+It is with pleasure that I present my seventh Annual Report for the HMNZS Ngapona Association.

 Our primary means of communication continues to be our weekly newsletter and this is sent, not only to our members, but also to a large group of serving members of the NZDF and civilians.
 I know the editor would welcome any editorial items that you would like included in the newsletter.

-I would like to acknowledge the passing of three of our members during the last year, Richard Simpson, Mike Dinwiddie and Elaine Payne who was a founding member.
+I would like to acknowledge the passing of four of our members during the last year,

 Jerry Payne